mems/calepin/Security/Data access and integrity/Data access and integrity.md

 - use dedicated domain for hosting third party documents/resources (image, HTML, CSS, JS).
 For proxing, etc.
 - [The Hitchhiker's Guide to SQL Injection prevention](https://phpdelusions.net/sql_injection)
 - text, URL, link, 2D/3D data can contains offencive (insult, nudity, obscenity, etc.) text, scene, symbol, gesture, etc. in an image, 3D object, points on a map, ASCII text image
-	**Text: Don't think you can manage the problem with just a blacklist of words** (what about lookalike, slang, backward-slang?)
+	**Text: Don't think you can manage the problem with just a blocklist of words** (what about lookalike, slang, backward-slang?)
 	Forbidden/profanity words domains: Politic, racism, religious, sex, insults, drogs, weight (related to food industry), competing/rival companies...

 	> If it can be killed, people will kill it.
 If it can't be killed, people will try and may succeed.
 If it can be destroyed, it will always be broken.
 If it can be moved, people will draw dongs or write obscenities with it.